jaeh/brandico.font/DEVELOPMENT.md

 ### SVG image requirements

-Any image will be proportionnaly scaled, to fit height in ascent-descent It's convenient to make height = 1000px.
+Any image will be proportionaly scaled, to fit height in ascent-descent It's convenient to make height = 1000px.
 Default font baseline will be 20% from the bottom.

-In most cases it's ok to visually allign icons to middle line, not to baseline.
+In most cases it's ok to visually align icons to middle line, not to baseline.
-If you are not shure, how to start - make image with 10% top/bottom padding.
+If you are not sure how to start - make image with 10% top/bottom padding.
 Then generate demo page and tune scale/offset.